-It is estimated that more than one-third of all university degrees are in science or engineering, which explains why there is an incredible number of science jobs available.
-Sweden’s tremendous scientific and technological development at the post-secondary level has been lauded all over the world.
+It’s estimated that more than one-third of all university degrees are in science or engineering, which explains why there’s an incredible number of science jobs available.
+Sweden’s tremendous scientific and technological development at the postsecondary level has been lauded all over the world.
 In fact, because Swedish scientists are so incredible in their work, many employers and governments will seek out Swedish scientists to come up with solutions to a whole host of difficulties.

-New Zealand has been quietly revving up economic growth and improving its standing in the world over the last decade.
-New Zealand is making plenty of contributions to the international economy and the worldwide science industry.
+New Zealand has been quietly revving up economic growth and improving its standing in the world over the last decade, and is making plenty of contributions to the international economy and the worldwide science industry.
 It might be a small state, but it has attracted the attention of the UK, Australia and other regional partners in solving common problems.

 Many Austrians do speak English, but to become a successful scientist in the country, it is crucial to understand and communicate in German too.

-Indeed, anytime there is a discussion about the quality of science in a country, Canada is always celebrated for its remarkable achievements and its integral contributions to many different fields.
+Indeed, anytime there’s a discussion about the quality of science in a country, Canada is always celebrated for its remarkable achievements and its integral contributions to many different fields.

 Singapore captured international headlines for reopening schools amid the COVID-19 global pandemic.
-The government utilised data to help determine what to do; officials used science to conclude that young people are not reliable carriers of the coronavirus and that it is more susceptible to adults.
+The government utilized data to help determine what to do; officials used science to conclude that young people are not reliable carriers of the coronavirus, and that it is more susceptible to adults.
 In the end, the conclusion was that adults at home affect youth.